 Also of interest is that Keshena has more people living here who work in computers and math than 95% of the places in the US.

-Keshena is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Keshena does not have a public transit system used by locals to get to and from work.

 The per capita income in Keshena in 2022 was $12,727, which is low income relative to Wisconsin and the nation.
 This equates to an annual income of $50,908 for a family of four.
 However, Keshena contains both very wealthy and poor people as well.
 Keshena also has one of the higher rates of people living in poverty in the nation, with 43.93% of its population below the federal poverty line.